spattisson/zaproxy/Setting-up-and-developing-new-plugins.md

 Next you will need to extract the entire Eclipse project into the directory which you want to house it.
 This is because eclipse is a standalone executable and does not perform the standard registry installation.
 Eclipse likes to house the work files in the directory, under windows, C:\user\<username>\workspace\<project name>  this may be inconvenient, however the default space will probably give you the least difficulty.

 ### Setting up to get the main project ####
+This section borrows heavily from the main project setup site, https://github.com/zaproxy/zaproxy/wiki/Building, however I will attempt to add some tips to make things go a little smoother, especially if you want to contribute to the distribution.
+From the web site:

+1. Ensure you have a recent version of Eclipse - the Eclipse IDE for Java Developers is a good option
+2. Start Eclipse and select a new (empty) workspace
+3. Select the menu: "File / Import"
+4. Select "Team / Team Project Set" and click "Next >"
+5. Select URL and enter: https://raw.githubusercontent.com/zaproxy/zap-admin/master/ZAP-projectSet.psf
+6. Click "Finish" and wait for Eclipse to pull down all of the projects and build them.

+This will pull down the main development project and all of the zap-extension projects, as well as the community scripts.
+It will take quite some time depending upon your bandwidth.
+Next under Eclipse locate Window tab.
+Under this menu select Windows->Preferences->Workspace.
+Set the New text file line delimiter to Other/Unix.
+This will greatly aid you in contributing files as all of the files stored on GitHub are in Unix format.

+If you are not planning on contributing to the OWASP/ZAP repository and you don't want to write your own plug-ins you will probably not need the next steps.